An Introduction to Parish Councils

 When you become a Councillor

 Prior to or at the first meeting of the Council after election or co-option, Councillors are requested to sign, in the presence of the Clerk, a Declaration that they will undertake their duties in accordance with the law.
 They are also required to complete forms relating to the Code of Conduct which requires declaration of employment details, business interests, land ownership, beneficial interest in any land within the Parish, membership of trade unions, charitable organisations, professional associations and any organisation with a main purpose including influencing public opinion or policy.
-When completed and countersigned these documents are open for inspection by any member of the general public and must be available at every meeting of the Parish Council.
+The Council have adopted the code of contact model produced by the National Association of Local Councils [NALC] When completed and countersigned these documents are open for inspection by any member of the general public and must be available at every meeting of the Parish Council.

 The Conduct of Councillors, collectively or individually, is now open to complaint within a set criteria by the local electorate through the Standards Board for England and Local Standards Committees which have the power, if a complaint is proven, to censure, disqualify or fine again both collectively or personally.
 Hence the following is very important: